perfectspr/llm-leaderboard/results/openchat.md

 The Mughal empire was founded by Babur in 1526 and was dissolved by the British in 1857, a span of 331 years.

 ### Received Answer
-The Mughal Empire lasted in India for approximately 300 years, from its founding in 1526 by Babur until its dissolution by the British Raj after the Indian Rebellion of 1857.
-The imperial structure is sometimes dated to 1600, during the rule of Babur's grandson, Akbar, and it lasted until 1720, shortly after the death of the last major emperor, Aurangzeb.
-The empire was formally dissolved by the British Raj after the Indian Rebellion of 1857.
+The Mughal Empire lasted in India from its founding in 1526 by Babur until its formal dissolution by the British Raj after the Indian Rebellion of 1857.
+The imperial structure lasted until 1720, shortly after the death of the last major emperor, Aurangzeb.
+So, the Mughal Empire lasted in India for approximately 331 years (1526-1857).
 ***
 ### Extraction 2
 From below paragraph about Microsoft, extract the names of the Big Five American information technology companies.